doughnutgod/PulsarPioneers/README.md

 Notebook ID | Name | Pulsar(s)
 --- | --- | --- |
-#1 | Pulsar1.ipynb | Pulsar 1
-#2 | Pulsar2.ipynb | Pulsar 2
-#3 | Pulsar3.ipynb | Pulsar 3
-#4 | Pulsar4.ipynb | Pulsar 4
-#5 | Pulsar5.ipynb | Pulsar 5
-#6 | Pulsar6.ipynb | Pulsar 6
+#1 | FinalMasterNotebook.ipynb | Pulsar 6
-#7 | MasterNotebook.ipynb | Pulsars 1-6
+#2 | OldMasterNotebook.ipynb | Pulsars 1-6
-#8 | Report.ipynb | Report Notebook of Results
+#3 | Report.ipynb | Report Notebook of Results

-The purpose of the seventh notebook is to collate and condense all the relevent pulsar analysis into 1 spot for easy transfer of work and data processing.
+The purpose of the master notebook is to collate and condense all the relevent pulsar analysis into 1 spot for easy transfer of work and data processing.
 This can also aid in presentation through exportation into a PDF document for easier accessibility of work.

 The frame-work follows for each notebook in this format.